scanzy/electric-scraper/DOCS.md

 For every website entry, the only required fields are `url` and `wait`.
 In files configuration, `path` is required, and either one of `selector` or `url` is required.

-If the `url` contains * wildcard, it will be used to match the url from search results.
+If the `url` contains * wildcard(s), it will be used to match the url from search results.
 Otherwise, the url must contain the {manuCode} placeholder, to be substituted with the manifacturer code to compose the url to scrape from.